Signatures mess means more work needed in Cannizzaro recall effort

 The recall group submitted 16,910 signatures on Nov.
 14, and the secretary of state’s office said that a 5 percent sample count determined that 15,471 of those were valid.

 That put the petition beyond the initial threshold of 25 percent of the voters who participated in the 2016 election in Senate District 6.
-But because 1,273 petition removal forms were submitted to take names off the recall petition, the threshold was no longer met, the secretary of state’s office said.
+But because 1,273 forms requesting removal of names from the recall petition were submitted, the threshold was no longer met, the secretary of state’s office said.

 If the threshold is met, a special election will be scheduled.
 If it fails again, a review will be done to verify the eligibility of all 16,910 signatures.